 It is absolutely crucial that wheel mounting nuts or lug nuts on boat trailer wheels are tight and properly torque.
 Improper wheel nut torque is a major cause for loosening lug nuts in operation.
 Loose lug nuts can cause wheel separation with potentially serious safety consequences.

 You should check the lug nut tightness regularly and in particular with a new boat trailer.
 Do it at start of the season and end of the season and absolutely before any major highway trip.
 To properly check wheel nut torque you need a torque wrench.
 If you find that wheel lug nut torque is not being maintained after 2 or 3 re-torque applications, this would indicate there is something wrong with the nut studs, wheels and/or hubs and should be looked at and corrected.
-About Boat Trailer Tires
+More about boat trailer parts and also about Boat Trailer Tires